oem66/Health.io/README.md

  9. Make service to handle Firestore data fetch and save to Core Data every time app is started
  10. Redesign Home view and add cards for main health highlights and provide more informations on current level of health and informations how to improve current condition
  11. Paid app subscription $1.99
+ 12. Save data to Firebase
+ 13. Save some informations in Firebase Real Time database